ravendb/docs/Documentation/6.0/Raven.Documentation.Pages/sharding/overview.markdown

 The number of buckets allocated for the whole database is fixed, always remaining **1,048,576** (1024 times 1024).
-Each shard is assigned with a range of buckets from this overall portion, in which documents can be stored.
+Each shard is assigned by the cluster with a range of buckets from this overall portion, in which documents [and their extensions](../sharding/overview#document-extensions-storage) can be stored.

 !["Buckets Allocation"](images/buckets-allocation.png "Buckets Allocation")